aylingumus/personal-finance-tracker/README.md

 - **Relational DB & Transaction Management**: I'm currently using an in-memory H2 database for simplicity.
 In a production environment, I would switch to a robust relational database (e.g., PostgreSQL) and ensure consistent transaction management.
 - **Extended Currency Support**: The application currently treats currency as global.
 I can extend it to support multiple currencies or conversions if needed.
+- **Reporting Features**: The reporting capabilities can be added.
+I can implement monthly, daily, and yearly reports to provide better financial statistics.
+- **Categorized Financial Reports**: Financial reports can be grouped by expenses and incomes.
+I can add this for a clearer financial overview.